Annual Drinking Water Quality Report for 2015

 133 Clinton Street, Montgomery, NY

-This report is basically the same as the reports you have received in the past, very little has changed.
-Testing of our water supply system to be sure the drinking water that the Village of Montgomery delivers to your home or business remains safe, continues.
-The Department of Public Works will be flushing hydrants beginning with the week of April 14th – April 18th 2014.
+Testing of our water supply system is done to be sure the drinking water that the Village of Montgomery delivers to your home or business remains safe.
+The Department of Public Works will be flushing hydrants from April 11th – April 22nd 2016.
 Again, you will experience some brown water during this period.
-When the brown water occurs, run your water until it clears, (usually about 5 minutes).
+When the brown water occurs, run your water until it clears (usually about 5 minutes).

 The NYS DOH has completed a source water assessment for this system based on available information.
 Possible and actual threats to the drinking water source were evaluated.
 The state source water assessment includes a susceptibility rating based on the risk posed by each potential source of contamination and how easily contaminants can move through the subsurface to the wells.
 The susceptibility rating is an estimate of the potential for contamination of the source water, it does not mean that the water delivered to consumers is, or will become contaminated.
 See “Table of Detected Contaminants” for a list of the contaminants that have been detected.
 The source water assessments provide resource managers with additional information for protecting source waters into the future.